-4.2 Setting the boundary of an AQMA involves an element of judgement.
-Boundaries can range from isolated buildings to the entire local authority area.
+4.4 Setting the boundary of an AQMA involves an element of judgement.
+Boundaries can range from isolated buildings, junctions and lengths of road to the entire local authority area.
 Some local authorities have chosen to designate several AQMAs, each covering an area of concern, whereas others have included all such areas within one overall AQMA.
 It is thus for local authorities to decide on the boundaries for an AQMA, taking all relevant considerations into account and consulting as appropriate.

-4.3 In deciding where to draw the boundaries of an AQMA, local authorities might wish to consider some of the following points:
+4.5 In deciding where to draw the boundaries of an AQMA, local authorities might wish to consider some of the following points:

-• It may be administratively much simpler to designate a wider area, based on existing boundaries and natural features.
-This avoids the need to draw artificially precise lines on maps and also allows a more strategic approach to be taken;

-• Wherever the boundaries of the AQMA are drawn, the action plan is likely to need to cover a wider area;

-• Designating a number of smaller AQMAs, rather than one single large area, can allow an authority to demonstrate progress by removing individual areas as air quality improves there;
+- It may be administratively much simpler to designate a wider area, based on existing boundaries and natural features.
+This avoids the need to draw artificially precise lines on maps and also allows a more strategic approach to be taken. - Wherever the boundaries of the AQMA are drawn, the measures contained in the air quality action plan are likely to need to cover a wider area. - Designating a number of smaller AQMAs, rather than one single large area, can allow an authority to demonstrate progress by removing individual areas as air quality improves there.

-• Declaring smaller AQMAs may also provide a clear focus on the hot spot locations within a local authority.
-This may prove particularly important for informing local authority planning processes; and

-• A more focused approach to declaring AQMAs may provide a better indication of where resources need to be allocated in terms of policy interventions.
+- Declaring smaller AQMAs may also provide a clear focus on the hot spot locations within a local authority.
+This may prove particularly important for informing local authority planning processes. - A more focused approach to declaring AQMAs may provide a better indication of where resources need to be allocated in terms of policy interventions.